 Active dry yeast- Make sure that your yeast has been properly stored and is not expired.

 For specific ingredients and measurements, please see the recipe card below.

 Bread machine method:

 Step 1: Place the water, salt, sugar, vanilla extract, cinnamon, flour, and yeast in the bread machine in order of the manufacturers' recommendations.
 Some want wet first and yeast last but each should be used in the order listed in the owner's manual.

 Step 2: Select the dough setting and wait about 30 minutes until the mixture has stopped and slowed.
 Add in the raisins and wait until the cycle has been completed.

 By hand method:

-Add in the salt, sugar, vanilla, cinnamon and slowly add in the flour until dough comes together.
+Step 2: Add in the salt, sugar, vanilla, and cinnamon and slowly add in the flour until the dough comes together.
 You want it to pull away from the sides of the bowl.
 You may not need all of the flour.

-Place the dough back into the bowl and cover.
-Let it rise for about an hour until doubled in size.
+Step 4: Place the dough back into the bowl and cover.
+Let it rise for about an hour until doubles in size.

-Take your proofed dough and divide it into 6 sections.
+Step 1: Take your proofed dough and divide it into 6 sections.
 Roll each into balls and then flatten them.
-Force your thumb through the center and shape it out to a circle with a hole in the middle.
+Force your thumb through the center and shape it out into a circle with a hole in the middle.

 🍴 Recipe Tips